WebOfTrust/keri/docs/Q-and-A.md

 B. If 3 parties are involved in a transaction all they need do is query each other for the copy of the `KEL` that each is using for each other to ensure that there is no duplicity.\
 (*SamMSmith*)

-C. To **guarantee *undetectable* duplicity** requires a successful eclipse attack* on all the parties. `KERI` merely requires that there be sufficient duplicity detection in the ecosystem. \
+C. To **guarantee *undetectable* duplicity** requires a successful eclipse attack on all the parties. `KERI` merely requires that there be sufficient duplicity detection in the ecosystem. \
 This would be a set of `watchers` that the validators trust that record any and all copies of key event logs (`KEL`) that they see.
 Because these `watchers` can be anyone and anywhere, any controller of a public identifier is at peril should they choose to publish inconsistent copies of their `KEL`.
 This removes the incentive to be duplicitous.\
-'* Any blockchain system is also vulnerable to such an eclipse attack.\
+*Any blockchain system is also vulnerable to such an eclipse attack.*\
 (*SamMSmith*)

+---

-# Q&A Virtual Credentials
+## Q&A Virtual Credentials

+---

 ## *Q: Why doesn't KERI use certification as a root of trust?

 Why do we want portable identifiers instead of the Ledger Locked IDs, since we have DIDs that can resolve a ledger locked Id uniformly?
 You say “We don’t want to use certification as a root of trust, we want to do it self-certified all the way” -> what about the issuance of a credential based on the ledger locking, isn’t that beneficial?

 ## *Q: Is Custodianship of KERI identifiers possible?

-_Or does (Delegated, Multi-sig) Self-Adressing do the job?_
+*Or does (Delegated, Multi-sig) Self-Adressing do the job?*
 {TBW Prio 2}

 ### Acknowledgements